Reputation Management for Law Firms

 - Know what’s being said on online review websites

-The websites that clients use to become clients are often the same websites that get used to leave feedback about the experience.
+The websites that clients use to become clients are often the same websites that get used to leaving feedback about the experience.
 Because of this, it makes sense to track what’s being said about you on these sites.
 Claiming and completing your profile on each platform can help to ensure that your profiles are updated regularly so that prospective clients can make the most informed decisions.
 It also helps to build trust in your firm to have complete and comprehensive profiles on these sites.
 Engaging and responding to the feedback on these sites also helps to establish trust and manage relationships.

 - Request and track feedback

 One way to manage online feedback is to encourage and ask for positive comments from satisfied clients.
-These helps to counteract any negative comments that might come your way.
+This helps to counteract any negative comments that might come your way.
 Make certain to obtain regular feedback from clients by systemizing feedback processes.
-Be receptive to your clients’ comments and, if appropriate, make changes.
+Be receptive to your client’s comments and, if appropriate, make changes.
 When each case is completed, consider including a request for positive comments in your closing communications.
 Never hesitate to follow up, either.
 Just like you, your clients may get busy and forget and could use reminders.
 After two weeks, follow-up with a phone call and email requesting the review.

 - Augment positive reviews